lgatto/lgatto.github.io/_pages/cbio-lab.md

 # Good practice

-Software engineering and programming are an important aspect of our work.
+Software engineering and programming are an important aspects of our work.
 We hence try to adopt common good practice and coding style.

 See the